 Further Information

-The College’s Development Director will be happy to discuss with you at any time – in person, by letter or on the telephone – any thoughts or queries that you might have about the making of a legacy to the College, or to explore with you such wishes as you may have and how they can best be given effect.
+Mr Edward Davies, the College’s Development Director, will be happy to discuss with you at any time – in person, by letter or on the telephone – any thoughts or queries that you might have about the making of a legacy to the College, or to explore with you such wishes as you may have and how they can best be given effect.
 All correspondence and discussion will, of course, be treated in the strictest confidence.

 Please contact: